EthanTHoben/EthanTHoben.github.io/_pages/story-1.md

 I browsed for a bit, and found a listing for vintage NASA books, 4 of them, 3 of which where NASA-SP publications.
 The price was fair, so I purchased them.
 Additionally, the description said these books were signed, which is always a treat and adds some history to the books.
 A week later, the books arrived at my door, and I unboxed them.
 However, I did not immediatly look inside or catalog them, as I had to leave for conference in North Carolina the next morning, so I had to back and get to bed.

 A couple weeks go by, and I am busy as always, and accidently place some papers on top of the books on my desk, which hid them from me for a further week or so, until I got the chance to clean up my desk.
-When I finally looked, 2 books in particular caught my eye.
+When I finally looked, 2 books in particular caught my eye. these books were NASA SP-349, "Pioneer Odyssey"